Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 Remember, this type of collaboration is expected and encouraged!
 People who worked together should list each other as collaborators, since this will help us determine why some code might look similar.

 **Citing Previous Code from Class.** If you copy your own code from previous assignments or labs, cite in the comments where you copied the code from (e.g., `# read_graph() function from Lab1.`).
-I will post solutions to the labs on Fridays; you are free to copy pieces of these solutions for future assignments, clearly state that it is from a posted solution (e.g., `# read_graph() function from posted Lab1 solution.`).
+Anna will post solutions to the labs on Fridays; you are free to copy pieces of these solutions for future assignments, clearly state that it is from a posted solution (e.g., `# read_graph() function from posted Lab1 solution.`).

-**Citing Online Code.** You can always look up basic Python syntax online - if it’s more than "how do I structure this FOR loop" or "how do I sort a list" then be sure to cite the URL in the comments.
-Online resources linked from Moodle don’t have to be cited.
-Do not look up entire functions that are part of an assignment or lab (e.g., calculating the degree distribution of a graph in Python or shortest paths algorithm in Python).
-While it may take some time for you to write these functions yourself, they are important for the learning goals in the class.

-For the Research Project assignment, you may use Python libraries we have not previously used in Bio331 and modules and borrow code from the web.
-If you do this, add the following information as comments to your program.
-This pertains to both Python modules and StackOverflow-like queries.
-1. Title and author information (if it exists)
-2. URL
-3. Brief description of what the code/module does.

-*Warning:*  There are many incorrect programs floating around the internet.
-Make sure that the code you use actually does what you want it to do.

 ### The Main Takeaway: Collaboration in class and on programming assignments is expected and encouraged!
-You should "cite" anyone you worked with on the programming assignments.
-Copying previous code from class is OK; you may look up Python syntax online but avoid copying entire functions.
+You should "cite" anyone you worked with on the programming assignments and any code you copied from a previous lab or assignment.

-## Generative AI Policy
+## Online Resources & Generative AI Policy

+There are many online resources for python, including python modules that have pre-packaged functions, the [python standard library reference](https://docs.python.org/3.13/library/index.html), and user help threads like StackOverflow.
 Generative AI is technology that is trained to generate text, images, or code from natural language prompts.
 Two examples of generative AI that you might have seen before are ChatGPT (which returns text based on prompts) and GitHub Copilot (which returns code based on prompts).

+You may always use the resources linked from Moodle.
+This policy lays out the scope of what is allowed beyond the Moodle resources.

+### Programming Assignments

-The fact is, generative AI could do a pretty darn good job with some of the **programming assignments**.
+The fact is, online resources and generative AI might do a good job with some of the programming assignments.
 But the assignments are designed for _you_ to learn about graph algorithms, which can only happen if _you_ write the code.
-The [course goals](goals.md) of this class include implementing graph algorithms and applying them to biological networks - if you use generative AI, you are not demonstrating what you have learned.
+The [course goals](goals.md) of this class include implementing graph algorithms and applying them to biological networks - if you use online resources or generative AI, you are not demonstrating what you have learned.

-The same goes for using generative AI to answer the **written assignments**.
-Generative AI might get some questions correct, but _you_ would not be demonstrating that you have learned the content.
-The **research project** will also have some written components; you should also write these in your own words without the aid of generative AI.

-Don't worry - you will have opportunities to revise all asssignments in order to demonstrate your learning.
-If you are feeling pressure to use generative AI to just _get the answer no matter what_, then come talk with me to strategize a way to help you learn the content without that pressure.

-### The Main Takeaway: Generative AI should not be used in this class.
-But you should never feel the need to use it anyway.
+1. Do not use python packages that provide code for working with graphs (e.g., `networkx` or `igraph`) or other math/stats packages (e.g., `scipy` or `numpy`) unless otherwise directed.
+You _may_ use `pandas` to manage datasets, but check with Anna before using any of the built-in functions.

+2. You may look up basic Python syntax online (using either a search engine or, **new this year,** using generative AI).
+Some examples of basic syntax are "how do I structure a double FOR loop?"
+"How do I sort a list?"
+"How do I initialize a dictionary"?.

+3. **New this year,** you may use generative AI to help debug your code.
+If you do, you must add a comment with the ChatGPT prompt you provided.

+4. You may not look up the code for entire functions that are part of an assignment or lab (e.g., calculating the degree distribution of a graph or the shortest paths algorithm).
+While it may take some time for you to write these functions yourself, they are important for the learning goals in the class.

+When in doubt, "cite" your online resources in the comments of your code.

+### Quizzes

+The quizzes are intended to be done on your own with your notes and the resources available on Moodle.
+They are an assessment of your understanding of biological networks and graph algorithms, so online resources (beyond the ones linked from Moodle) and generative AI are not allowed for quizzes.

+### Research Project

+The research project, on the other hand, might have opportunities for using new packages and getting help with generative AI.
+We will have a class discussion about how to use generative AI in your research project to set the class policy then.

+### The Main Takeaway: Online Resources and Generative AI should not be used for generating entire functions, but they may be used to help understand basic python syntax and debug issues (with proper citation).
+Online resources should not be used for quizzes (beyond what Moodle provides), and we will discuss the role of online resources for the research project as a class.